On the geometry of silent and anisotropic big bang singularities: Introduction

 \subsection{Acknowledgments}

-This research was funded by the Swedish Research Council, dnr.
-2017-03863.
+This research was funded by the Swedish Research Council (Vetenskapsr\aa det), dnr.
+2017-03863 and 2022-03053.
 It was also supported by the Swedish Research Council under grant no. 2016-06596 while the author was in residence at Institut Mittag-Leffler in Djursholm, Sweden during the fall of 2019.
+Finally, the author would like to thank the referees for their careful reading of the article and their numerous suggestions for improvements.